Last updated on October 2nd, 2023 at 03:49 am

 If you are an up-and-coming or intermediate disc golfer and wants to develop your tomahawk skill, then the Scepter disc is the right disc for you on the field.
 I consider this as the best disc for tomahawk throw because of its overstability and superior speed.
 The best thing about this disc is you will know how it will finish every time you throw it regardless of the conditions and the hazards on the field.

 Furthermore, this is one of the most comfortable, predictable, and overstable discs that you can use.
-Perfect for overhand thumbers and tomahawks by using it to get through narrow gaps due to its predictable s curve using the tomahawk.
-You only need to have a strong hand to get the job done so you need to work on your power and maximize the quality that this disc has to offer.
+Ideal for overhand thumbers and tomahawks, it navigates narrow gaps predictably with its tomahawk’s S-curve.
+You’ll need a strong grip to harness its full potential, so focus on maximizing your power.

 In terms of its physical features, you will expect a comfortable disc both with your backhand and forehand.
 You will see a not-so-deep disc and the rim is not that wide.
 It will fit your forehand grip perfectly and is also comfortable with the backhand grip.
 The disc is made with super durable hi-tech plastic which provides durability and longevity to the disc.
 It provides a very nice feel and the color is visible which means it is easy to find if lost in the woods.